-Snowshoeing is an incredibly fast-growing winter sport.
-Each winter, thousands of people experience the freedom and enjoyment of winter travel by using this type of flotation.
-Three season hikers may extend their hiking into a fourth season by traversing snow-covered trails and many hiking trails are accessible and even maintained in the winter for snowshoeing and skiing.
-They are a great alternative to skis for winter backpackers traveling to backcountry huts and for snowboarders looking to access backcountry terrain.
-They provide an efficient means of travel for mountaineers looking to get deep into secluded basins and atop mountains.
+Three-season hikers may extend their hiking into a fourth season by traversing snow-covered trails.
+Many hiking trails are accessible and even maintained in the winter precisely for snowshoeing and skiing.
+Snowshoes are a great alternative to skis for winter backpackers traveling to backcountry huts and for snowboarders looking to access backcountry terrain.
+They also provide an efficient means of travel for mountaineers looking to get deep into secluded basins and atop mountains.
 They are versatile, lightweight, and relatively inexpensive.
-Adventure and exploration beckon after a few feet of fresh snow!

 Racing and Running

 While recreation and backcountry models can sometimes cross over between the two styles, running and racing models are uniquely designed for maximum efficiency on packed snow.
-They are lightweight, have shorter tail lengths, and narrow frames.
-Flotation is not a main concern for running and racing as this typically takes place on packed or groomed trails.
+They're usually lighter, shorter, and narrower than other types.
+Flotation is not a big deal as running and racing typically take place on packed or groomed trails.
 The crampons are semi-aggressive for maintained traction while in stride.
-None of the models in our current review are designed for racing and running.
-If you intend to run in snowshoes, seek out a lightweight frame, compact size, and adequate traction for no-slip movement.
+None of the models in our current review are designed for this.
+If you're considering pursuing this niche activity, look for a lightweight frame, compact size, and adequate traction for no-slip movement.

-Historically, frames were made of wood formed into large ovals or tear drop shapes.
-Now, almost all modern designs are framed with metal or composed of hard plastic.
+Modern designs are framed with metal or composed of hard plastic.
 Tubular metal frames with a fabric deck have been the norm for some time but offer little in the way of enhanced traction.
 One-piece plastic frames can be lighter and offer more traction.
 The frame determines the shape and size of the snowshoe.
-It will be oval shaped for maximum flotation or tapered to accommodate a natural stride and contribute to efficient movement.
-Women's specific frames and racing frames are commonly tapered at the tail.
+It will be oval-shaped for maximum flotation or tapered to accommodate a natural stride and contribute to efficient movement.
 The shapes and sizes will vary by manufacturer, but the two basic distinctions of symmetrical or tapered will offer insight into the best applications.

-Simply put, the tail is the back part where the oval or taper comes to a close directly behind the heel.
+Simply put, the tail is the back part where the oval or taper comes to a close behind the heel.
 For fast movement, running, aerobic activity, or racing, seek out a tapered, pointed tail.
 A tapered tail also allows for more precise foot placement, which is nice on steep or technical terrain.
 As a beginner or for travel in deep snow, seek a wider tail or oval frame for better flotation and stability.

-The decking is the material that fills in the space inside the frame.
-Historically, the decking was made of rawhide webbing or rawhide panels.
-Modern decking is constructed of plastic, composite materials with PVC coated polyester, urethane-impregnated nylon, thermoplastic urethane, synthetic leather, or synthetic rubber.
-These modern materials require less maintenance than rawhide and are durable over the long-term.
-Synthetic materials are designed to withstand puncture and impact.
-Cold resistant materials add durability and flexibility as well.
-Some models, like the MSR Evo, are made of a large, sturdy piece of plastic where both the frame and decking are molded as a single component.
+The deck is the material that fills in the space inside the frame.
+Modern decking is constructed of different types and combinations of plastics, fabrics, and rubbers.
+These are flexible, durable, and withstand puncture and impact.
+Some models are made of a large, sturdy piece of plastic where both the frame and deck are molded as a single component.

 Crampons and Traction Systems

 Traction systems are found on the bottom of the snowshoe.
-Cleats underfoot and teeth or rails along the outer frame, or a combination of both, are designed to manage the terrain beneath you while remaining stable and secure.
-These pieces can be made of plastic, aluminum, or steel.
-In icy conditions and steep terrain, an aggressive crampon design is necessary.
-Most models have an integrated crampon beneath the ball of your feet and toes while some designs have crampons beneath the heel as well.
+Cleats underfoot and teeth or rails along the outer frame are designed to manage the terrain beneath you while remaining stable and secure.
+These pieces can be made of plastic or metal.
+In icy conditions and steep terrain, an aggressive design is necessary.
+Most models have integrated cleats beneath the ball of the foot and toes, while some also have cleats beneath the heel.

-Take notice of the angled orientation of the rows of cleats- are they angled to prevent downhill slipping while moving uphill, or are they angled to assist in downhill traction?
-Or both?
-The most aggressive crampons mimic ice crampons with teeth underfoot and lateral rigid teeth.
-Groomed or packed snow trails on beginner and intermediate terrain will require less traction than steep inclines or icy, slick terrain.
-Traction is what keeps you on your feet and moving forward.
-It is important to select models with compatible traction systems for your objectives.
+The most aggressive cleats mimic ice climbing crampons with points underfoot and rigid lateral teeth.
+Groomed or packed snow trails will require less traction than steep inclines or icy, slick terrain.
+It is important to select models with appropriate traction systems for your objectives.

-Strapped or fixed rotation bindings will have a strap of rubber or elastic running horizontally beneath the forefoot to secure the binding in place.
+Strapped or fixed rotation bindings will have a rubber or elastic strap running beneath the forefoot to secure the binding in place.
 They are designed to reduce drag by lifting the tail with each step.
-These strapped junction snowshoes allow for greater shock absorption with each step, but is less precise in steeper terrain.
+These strapped junction snowshoes allow for greater shock absorption with each step but are less precise in steeper terrain.

 A few considerations when determining if a binding system is compatible with your boots and your style of travel:

 - How easy is the binding system to use?
 Can you easily tighten and loosen the straps for personalized adjustments out on the snow?
 Your bindings should be easy to use, especially with gloves on and in inclement weather.
-There should require minimal fussing yet be easily adjustable throughout your outing.
+There should require minimal fussing yet be easily adjustable.

-- Does your foot slip forward or backward?
-Does your foot shift side to side?
+- Does your foot slip forward or backward or side to side?
 Selecting proper footwear to use in your bindings assures that you will be securely fastened.
 You may need to experiment with tightening or loosening different buckles and straps on the bindings, or you may consider choosing a different type of footwear if looseness persists.
-Your boots should not shift around once the bindings are securely buckled and tightened.

 - There should be zero pressure points where the bindings contact your boots.
-If there are pressure points or tightness when trying them on, it will only persist and worsen on the trail.
+If there are pressure points or tightness when trying them on, those will only persist and worsen on the trail.
 It's important to avoid both over and under-tightening the binding.

 Add-on Flotation Tails

-Weight load is determined by your actual weight plus the weight of any gear you plan to carry such as a backpack, water, food, layers, etc. It is important to be as accurate as possible when figuring this weight, as it will effect how they perform.
-Every model and length has a range of weight loads that are optimally supported so that they float and offer stability.
-Wider and longer models should be chosen for backpacking and narrower models can be worn for leisurely day hikes.
-In short, use the manufacturer's recommendations for weight load as it pertains to the suitability of their particular snow shoe models and sizes.
+Weight load starts with your body weight and includes any gear you plan to carry, such as a backpack, water, snacks, layers, etc. It is important to be accurate when figuring this weight, as it will affect how your snowshoes perform.
+Wider and longer models should be chosen for backpacking, and narrower models can be worn for leisurely day hikes.
+Refer to the manufacturer's recommendations for weight regarding the suitability of their particular snowshoe models and sizes.

 Men's vs. Women's Models?